Unable to change own username through web UI

 "can't be blank" Error

-#2 Updated by Brad Buckingham about 3 years ago
+#2 Updated by Brad Buckingham over 3 years ago

 - Status changed from Need more information to New